Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 5. sorting the short read alignment with `samtools sort`
 6. indexing the short read alignment with `samtools index`

-Make sure are in the `analysis` folder and index the consensus assembly:
+Make sure you are in the `analysis` folder and use `bwa index` to index the consensus assembly:
 ~~~
 cd ~/cs_course/analysis/
 bwa index medaka/consensus.fasta